wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 <a name="PartsUnlimited"></a>

-#### PartsUnlimited Sample Project
+#### PartsUnlimited Sample Apps

-Clone or download <a target="_blank" href="https://microsoft.github.io/PartsUnlimited/">https://microsoft.github.io/PartsUnlimited</a> (PU) - a sample .NET eCommerce website site, described as "Project Unicorn" in chapters 31-35 of <a target="_blank" href="http://www.amazon.com/The-Phoenix-Project-Helping-Business/dp/0988262592">The Phoenix Project</a> by Gene Kim, Kevin Behr and George Spafford, © 2013
+1. Clone or download <a target="_blank" href="https://microsoft.github.io/PartsUnlimited/">http://aka.ms/pulabs = https://microsoft.github.io/PartsUnlimited</a> (PU) is the implementation of the eCommerce website described as "Project Unicorn" in chapters 31-35 of <a target="_blank" href="http://www.amazon.com/The-Phoenix-Project-Helping-Business/dp/0988262592">The Phoenix Project</a> by Gene Kim, Kevin Behr and George Spafford, © 2013.

+   David Tesar	(<a target="_blank" href="https://twitter.com/dtzar">@dtzar</a>, host of <a target="_blank" href="https://channel9.msdn.com/Shows/DevOps-Dimension/">DevOps-Dimension on channel9.msdn</a>) wrote the two branches which visually display the same front-end website content with a SQL Azure back-end (all PaaS):<br />
+   The master branch contains code for ASP.NET Core.<br />
+   The aspnet45 branch contains code for ASP.NET 4.5.

    1. Install Visual Studio 2017 within a Windows machine.
    1. In Tools, Get Tools and Features, select "ASP.NET and web development" and "Azure development".